chelcietjoeng-atri/React_Training/README.md

 # MealMate

-A React + Vite app for meal planning and tracking, powered by a simple local JSON backend.
+**MealMate** is a React + Vite application designed for meal planning and tracking.
+It allows users to manage their weekly meal plans, add and edit meals, and track their progress.
+The app interacts with a simple local JSON backend powered by JSON Server, making it easy to simulate a RESTful API without a full-fledged server.

 ---